Norman Borlaug: Double harvest season

 As an unexpected benefit of the double wheat season, the new breeds did not have problems with photoperiodism.
-Normally, wheat varieties cannot adapt to new environments, due to the changing periods of sunlight.
+Normally, wheat varieties cannot adapt to new environments due to variable sunlight.
 Borlaug later recalled, "As it worked out, in the north, we were planting when the days were getting shorter, at low elevation and high temperature.
-Then we'd take the seed from the best plants south and plant it at high elevation, when days were getting longer and there was lots of rain.
-Soon we had varieties that fit the whole range of conditions.
+Then we'd take the seed from the best plants south and plant it at high elevation, when days were getting longer, and there was lots of rain.
+Soon, we had varieties that fit the whole range of conditions.
 That wasn't supposed to happen by the books".
 This meant that the project would not need to start separate breeding programs for each geographic region of the planet.

 Disease resistance through varieties of wheat

 Because purebred (genotypically identical) plant varieties often only have one or a few major genes for disease resistance, and plant diseases such as rust are continuously producing new races that can overcome a pure line's resistance, multiple linear lines varieties were developed.
-Multiline varieties are mixtures of several phenotypically similar pure lines which each have different genes for disease resistance.
+Multiline varieties are mixtures of several phenotypically similar pure lines, each of which has different genes for disease resistance.
 By having similar heights, flowering and maturity dates, seed colors, and agronomic characteristics, they remain compatible with each other, and do not reduce yields when grown together on the field.

 In 1953, Borlaug extended this technique by suggesting that several pure lines with different resistance genes should be developed through backcross methods using one recurrent parent.
 Backcrossing involves crossing a hybrid and subsequent generations with a recurrent parent.
 As a result, the genotype of the backcrossed progeny becomes increasingly similar to that of the recurrent parent.
-Borlaug's method would allow the various different disease-resistant genes from several donor parents to be transferred into a single recurrent parent.
-To make sure each line has different resistant genes, each donor parent is used in a separate backcross program.
-Between five and ten of these lines may then be mixed depending upon the races of pathogen present in the region.
+Borlaug's method would allow the various disease-resistant genes from several donor parents to be transferred into a single recurrent parent.
+To ensure each line has different resistant genes, each donor parent is used in a separate backcross program.
+Between five and ten of these lines may then be mixed, depending on the types of pathogens present in the region.
 As this process is repeated, some lines will become susceptible to the pathogen.
 These lines can easily be replaced with new resistant lines.

 As new sources of resistance become available, new lines are developed.
-In this way, the loss of crops is kept to a minimum, because only one or a few lines become susceptible to a pathogen within a given season, and all other crops are unaffected by the disease.
+In this way, crop loss is kept to a minimum because only one or a few lines become susceptible to a pathogen within a given season, and all other crops are unaffected by the disease.
 Because the disease would spread more slowly than if the entire population were susceptible, this also reduces the damage to susceptible lines.
 There is still the possibility that a new race of pathogen will develop to which all lines are susceptible, however.